Radhika Apte

 Personal life

 Apte met Benedict Taylor in 2011 in London during her year-long sabbatical when she had gone to learn contemporary dance.
-Director Sarang Sathaye, a friend of Radhika, in October 2012, said that the two had been living together since a long time and that a registered marriage took place a month before the official ceremony was said to be held in March 2013.
+Director Sarang Sathaye, a friend of Radhika, in October 2012, said that the two had been living together for a while and that a registered marriage took place a month before the official ceremony was said to be held in March 2013.
 Apte has spoken out against sexual harassment in the Indian film industry.
 Apte has spoken out against sexual harassment in the Indian film industry.
 She supported the MeToo movement in India, stating that she was hopeful that it could bring about a change if enough major industry figures were to participate.

 Source: Wikipedia